aws-samples/aws-cdk-intro-workshop/workshop/content/50-java/70-advanced-topics/100-pipelines/2000-create-repo.md

 ## Create Repo in Pipeline Stack
 The first step in any good CD pipeline is source control.
 Here we will create a [**CodeCommit**](https://aws.amazon.com/codecommit/) repository to contain our project code.

-Edit the file `PipelineStack.java` as follows.
+Edit the file `WorkshopPipelineStack.java` as follows.

 {{<highlight java "hl_lines=7 17-20">}}
 package com.myorg;